- Home

 Grade 6-8

 View on concept mapTranslating a real-world situation into one or more equations that capture its mathematical relationships and constraints.
-The bridge between real problems and mathematical solutions.
+Modeling with equations is how mathematics connects to the real world.

 Definition